 If you have a computer with a large amount of available storage, you might not even notice this useless data.
 It’ll stick around for 10 days until Windows automatically cleans it up.
 But, if you’re pressed for space, you’ll want to clean it up as soon as possible.

 These Files Let You Downgrade for 10 Days

-Upgrading between “builds” of Windows 10–like from Windows 10’s November Update to Windows 10’s Anniversary Update–is treated the same as upgrading to an entirely new Windows operating system.
+Upgrading between “builds” of Windows 10–like from Windows 10’s October 2018 Update to Windows 10’s May 2019 Update–is treated the same as upgrading to an entirely new Windows operating system.

-However, this folder uses more than 10 GB of space on your hard drive.
+However, this folder can use more than 10 GB of space on your hard drive.
 Windows will automatically remove it after 10 days, but you can remove it sooner to free up the space immediately.

-You can go back to the last build of Windows 10 you had installed by navigating to Settings > Update & Security > Recovery and using the “Get Started” button under “Go back to an earlier build”.
+You can go back to the last build of Windows 10 you had installed by navigating to Settings > Update & Security > Recovery and using the “Get Started” button under “Go back to the previous version of Windows 10.”
 This button is only present if the files are still available on your computer.

 In the Disk Cleanup window, click the “Clean Up System Files” button.

 Check the “Previous Windows installation(s)” option in the list.
 You can also check other types of files you want to remove from your hard drive to free up space here.

 Click “OK” once you’ve selected what you want to remove.
 Disk Cleanup will remove the previous Windows installation files and free up the space on your hard drive.